tbtommyb/assets-pipeline-workshop/README.md

 * Make the pipeline arbitrarily chainable so that you can have e.g. templating in your JS.
 So cool.

 * Make templating engine, choice of front end language etc configurable.

+* Replace the CSS with SCSS and get it working.